Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: Background

 \subsection{Fundamentals of Network Packets}

 Network packets play a critical role in the transmission of data across networks.
 These packets contain information for routing and delivery, including the source and destination IP addresses.
 IP addresses identify the sending and receiving devices, and the source and destination ports, which specify the sending and receiving applications.
 These elements form what is known as the five-tuple: Source IP Address, Destination IP Address, Source Port, Destination Port, and Transport Protocol.
 The Transport Protocol component of the five-tuple specifies the type of protocol used for the connection.
-Transmission Control Protocol (TCP) and User Datagram Protocol (UDP), being the two main transport layer protocols, are the focus in this study.
+Transmission Control Protocol (TCP) and User Datagram Protocol (UDP), being the two most common transport layer protocols \cite{b9}, are the focus in this study.
 TCP is known for its reliability and ordered delivery of packets, establishing a connection-oriented session between communicating devices.
-It guarantees that data is received exactly as it is sent making it ideal for applications where accuracy is necessary, such as web browsing and email transmission \cite{Nord}.
-UDP is a connectionless protocol, known for its low-latency and efficient data transfer, without the same reliability guarantees as TCP.
-UDP is commonly used in streaming media, online gaming, and real-time communications where speed is more crucial than perfect delivery \cite{Nord}.
-These two protocols account for the majority of network traffic on the transport layer.
-Figure \ref{fig:Packet Diagram} shows a basic diagram of the header and payload bytes with a Maximum Transmission Unit (MTU) of 1500 bytes.
-The MTU represents the largest size of an Ethernet packet or frame that can be transmitted over a network.
+TCP guarantees that data is received exactly as it is sent, making it ideal for applications where accuracy is necessary, such as web browsing and email transmission \cite{TCPvsUDP, kumar2012survey}.
+UDP, on the other hand, is a connectionless protocol known for its low-latency and efficient data transfer, without the same reliability guaranties as TCP.
+This is commonly used in streaming media, online gaming, and real-time communications where speed is more crucial than perfect delivery \cite{TCPvsUDP, kumar2012survey}.
+These two protocols account for the majority of network traffic at the transport layer.